null Skip to main content

 Understandably, under these conditions, the production volume is low.
 Murakami-cha only accounts for 1% of Japan's tea production, with only about 20 ha of tea farms (2013).

-The tea leaves will accumulate nutrients through the cold winter under the snow, and the Umami and sweetness are said to be exceptional.
+In addition to the lower amounts of exposure to sunlight, tea leaves will accumulate nutrients through the cold winter under the snow, and the Umami and sweetness will result in exceptional.
 It is enjoyed widely for this taste.
+Ultimately, Murakami-cha successfully established a brand as the "northernmost tea plantation" in Japan.

 Types of tea produced